 Bonnie is a chartered electrical engineer and lighting specialist with over fifteen years’ experience working within the industry.
 She has an MSc in Light and Lighting, and specialises in interior / exterior lighting design and daylighting design.
-Developing concept to detailed designs, producing detailed surveys, reports and 3D modelling.
-She specialises in producing Lighting Impact Assessments to accompany planning applications.
-Assessing and advising on mitigation of the effects from both internal and external lighting on the environment and ecological sensitivities.
 She has also contributed to much of the guidance surrounding artificial lighting and bats, with a particular passion for the effects of lighting on wildlife and the environment.

 Many of us are familiar with exploring nature during daylight, going on walks, birdwatching and insect hunting but the nocturnal landscape can offer us unique experiences too.
 In this webinar Tiffany will explore a range of themes around deriving inspiration from the night.
 This will include how spending time in nature at night can benefit our own physical and mental health.
 How embracing the circadian rhythm and living with the changing seasons can fit in with life in the modern world.
 How to find creative inspiration in the nightscape, with a focus on writing and drawing and how embracing nocturnal nature and darkness can inspire creativity and wellbeing.

-28th October 18:00 – Online Webinar ‘Wildlife and Artificial Lighting’ presented by a collection of speakers including Professor Fiona Matthews, Dr Julie Day, Will Scott and Douglas Boyes.
+Wednesday 28th October 18:00 – Online Webinar – ‘Wildlife and Artificial Lighting’ presented by a collection of speakers including Professor Fiona Matthews, Dr Julie Day, Will Scott and Douglas Boyes.
+SOLD OUT

-Douglas Boyes, Entomologist currently completing a NERC-funded PhD at the UK Centre for Ecology & Hydrology (UKCEH) Wallingford investigating the impacts of street lighting on moths.
+Douglas Boyes, Entomologist currently completing a NERC-funded PhD at the UK Centre for Ecology & Hydrology (UKCEH) Wallingford will be investigating the impacts of street lighting on moths.

 In this webinar Bob Mizon will discus the state of Britain’s night skies, the threat to our view of the stars from modern lighting, and solutions to light pollution.
 The LED revolution currently occurring in outdoor lighting could easily have reversed the tide of wasted light that has blighted the starry sky over the developed world – but have LEDs made it worse?

 Bob Mizon is a graduate in modern languages, but is much better known as an astronomer.
 He is now a planetarium operator, taking a mobile dome into schools, youth groups and societies all over southern England.
-Over 150,000 people have experienced a tour of the Universe with Bob at the controls.
 Bob is best known in the scientific and environmental community as the co-ordinator of the British Astronomical Association’s Commission for Dark Skies, which aims to turn back the tide of light pollution that has seriously affected our view of the stars over the last fifty years.
-Glare, light intrusion and skyglow have become the norm nowadays, a situation hardly compatible with a society which is supposed to be saving energy and protecting the environment.
 He was elected a Fellow of the Royal Astronomical Society in 1985, and has been associated with the Wessex Astronomical Society in various offices for many years.
 In 2010 Bob was awarded the MBE for his work in astronomy and environmental education.
-He is a STEM* Ambassador, seeking opportunities to bring astronomy to both adult and young people’s groups in the South.
-An active observer of the night sky, Bob lectures to astronomy societies and groups all over the count.